EleutherAI/website/content/get-involved.md

 #### Web Development and Graphic Design

-We sporadically need help with various tasks related to managing our intnet presence.
+We sporadically need help with various tasks related to managing our internet presence.
 Right now [our website](https://eleuther.ai) has the basic functionality we need, but there's always room for improvement.
 Post in #website on Discord if you can help.

 ### Science